Kashi Vishwanath Temple: Religious importance

 Located on the banks of the holy river Ganges, Varanasi is regarded as among the holiest of the Hindu cities.
 The Kashi Vishwanath Temple is widely recognised as one of the most important places of worship in the Hindu religion, because the it holds the jyotirlinga of Shiva Vishveshwara, or Vishvanath.

 A visit to the temple and a bath in the Ganges is one of many methods believed to lead one on a path to moksha (liberation).
 Thus, Hindus from all over the world try to visit the place at least once in their lifetime.
 There is also a tradition that one should give up at least one desire after a pilgrimage to the temple, and the pilgrimage would also include a visit to the temple at Rameswaram in Tamil Nadu in South India, to which people take water samples of the Ganges to perform prayer there and bring back sand from near that temple.

-Because of the immense popularity and holiness of Kashi Vishwanath Temple, hundreds of temples across India have been built in the same architectural style.
-Many legends tell of the true devotee achieving freedom from death and saṃsāra (aimlessness) by the worship of Shiva, Shiva's devotees upon death being directly taken to his abode on Mount Kailash by his messengers and not to judgement by Yama.
-There is a popular belief that Shiva himself blows the mantra of salvation into the ears of people who die naturally at the Vishwanath temple.

-It is one of the shrines of the Vaippu Sthalams sung by Tamil Saivite Nayanar Sambandar.